I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-destroyauthenticatedchannel.md

 </dl><p>The authenticated channel is successfully destroyed. </p><dl>
 <dt><b>E_OUTOFMEMORY</b></dt>
 </dl><p>
-<a href="https://msdn.microsoft.com/library/windows/hardware/hh451630">DestroyAuthenticatedChannel</a> could not allocate the required memory for it to complete.</p>
+<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-destroyauthenticatedchannel.md">DestroyAuthenticatedChannel</a> could not allocate the required memory for it to complete.</p>

 <p> </p>

 ## -remarks
-<p>The driver's <b>DestroyAuthenticatedChannel</b> function should disable any protections that were set through calls to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-configureauthenicatedchannel.md">ConfigureAuthenticatedChannel</a> function with the D3DAUTHETICATEDCONFIGURE_PROTECTION and D3DAUTHENTICATEDCONFIGURE_ENCRYPTIONWHENACCESIBLE GUIDs set.
-However, the driver should not disable shared surface protection (D3DAUTHETICATEDCONFIGURE_SHAREDRESOURCE).</p>

 <p>The driver's <b>DestroyAuthenticatedChannel</b> function should disable any protections that were set through calls to the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-configureauthenicatedchannel.md">ConfigureAuthenticatedChannel</a> function with the D3DAUTHETICATEDCONFIGURE_PROTECTION and D3DAUTHENTICATEDCONFIGURE_ENCRYPTIONWHENACCESIBLE GUIDs set.
 However, the driver should not disable shared surface protection (D3DAUTHETICATEDCONFIGURE_SHAREDRESOURCE).</p>

 ## -requirements